Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 and then come back here and tell us this is a unifying moment, she said.

-Same-sex marriage advocates warned the postal survey on marriage equality would damage mental health, and according to the ABC, research published in 2019 confirmed those fears were valid.
+and according to the ABC, research published in 2019 confirmed those fears were valid.

 We knew that we would see these terrible outcomes in terms of mental health

 and the 2019 study backed that view.
-Leading up to the postal vote, the Gay and Lesbian Kingdom's

-website added a link to point viewers to the website of the Equality Campaign, the organisation
+to the website of the Equality

-which called on Australian voters to participate in the Australian Marriage Law Postal Survey,
+which called on Australian voters

-in which a yes vote would likely
+which a yes vote would likely

-prompt the parliament of australia to enact same-sex marriage it's another thing people
+prompt the Parliament of Australia to enact

 But it wasn't a binding thing.